zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/03-sinhala-amazon.md

 oranges.
 (St. Monk) thus do not boast.
 Bragging Separate inhabits the unrestricted heart.

-[APZ 18.3] (#apz18 .3) {#apz18 .3.ref .apz} "Adept Saw It's Aryan Dharma”
+[APZ 18.3] (#apz18 .3) {#apz18 .3.ref .apz} "Adept Saw It's Aryan Dharma"
 Kusala is a person who is competent or competent (hereinafter (3-3) 5 (vi) Must be applied)

 [APZ 18.4] (#apz18 .4) {#apz18 .4 .ref .apz} "Where the WorldA cliche or a cliche
-or not” to “someone” means to the earthy alkali” Clasey” is clesioi.
+or not" to "someone" means to the earthy alkali" Clasey" is clesioi.
 A clazio is a penny. (ii) Raga clam, malice, whey, dimensional, Dithththi Kias cheek, this penny.
 Rahatan has no these clausses.
 Science Not too.
 Unlabeeth made the secret.
 Emulated, conjugated.
 To be born Ayoked.
 The wisdom was burned in the fire.